 Vlogging seems to be scary if you’ve never done it before.
 Talking in font of millions of people on the internet…. letting them see your face, your mannerisms, hear your voice, etc. It can be a little overwhelming, especially if you’re used to expressing yourself through your writing.
 I’m here to tell you that it’s super fun!
 I’m definitely no professional, but I feel like videos are one of my strengths in blogging and I love to talk about how I do it all.
 There are some things to help your videos look better, and we’re going to get to that in a second.

-But, my friends…. you must remember the most important vlogging tips I’m sharing today:
+But, my friends…. you must remember one of the most important vlogging tips I’m sharing today:

 Always talk to the camera like you are chatting with your best friend and be yourself!
 You could have the prettiest makeup, clothes, background, hair, and your video is edited to the nines but if you have zero personality….
 NOBODY CARES!
 Laugh at yourself, sing in Italian (not like I’ve done that before…hahaha), crack jokes.
 If you aren’t a “bubbly” person, or straight up crazy like me, that’s still okay.
 Just be you – talk to us like we are your best friends.

 Now, let’s get to the nitty gritty for the best vlogging tips.